The Iron Wind: Reception

-William A. Barton reviewed The Iron Wind in The Space Gamer No. 36.
-Barton commented that "an imaginative game master should be able to make much of The Iron Wind as an addition to his fantasy campaign - or as a campaign in itself.
+In The Space Gamer No. 36 (February 1981), William A. Barton commented "an imaginative game master should be able to make much of The Iron Wind as an addition to his fantasy campaign - or as a campaign in itself.
 Non-D&Ders will have to do some extra work to fit it into their systems, but should find the result quite worth the time spent."

-Patrick Amory reviewed The Iron Wind for Different Worlds magazine and stated that "Iron Crown promises more in the same series.
+In the March 1982 edition of Different Worlds, Patrick Amory stated "Iron Crown promises more in the same series.
 Whatever may come, Mur Fosityr is a worthy setting for your campaign, and The Iron Wind is a splendid new effort in pre-packaged worlds, well worth the money."

+In Issue 32 of Abyss, Dave Nalle reviewed the second edition and commented, "The background is nicely developed, more original that their MERP] material, and probably of greater interest to experienced gamers.
+The maps and presentation are excellent, the background is well thought out, and lots of interesting detail is provided."
+Nalle concluded, "On the whole, I'd recommend The Iron Wind, and I wish they'd publish more aids for this pleasant setting."

-Andy Blakeman reviewed The Iron Wind for Imagine magazine, and stated that "this is a worthwhile campaign pack – suitable for any rules system, I might add, and free -standing of other Loremaster products."
+In the British RPG magazine Imagine, Andy Blakeman reviewed the second edition and wrote "this is a worthwhile campaign pack – suitable for any rules system, I might add, and free-standing of other Loremaster products."

 Lester W. Smith and Rick Swan did a point/counterpoint review of the second edition of The Iron Wind in Space Gamer No. 75.
-Smith commented that "All things considered, I heartily recommend The Iron Wind as a fascinating setting for campaigning or as source material.
+Smith commented "All things considered, I heartily recommend The Iron Wind as a fascinating setting for campaigning or as source material.
 Read it and you'll feel you've been there."
-Swan commented that "In spite of I.C.E.'s claim that The Iron Wind is a campaign module, it's not – at least not by my definition.
+Swan countered "In spite of I.C.E.'s claim that The Iron Wind is a campaign module, it's not – at least not by my definition.
 This is just another background encyclopedia, and not a particularly original one at that.
 I admire the effort, but I can't shake the feeling that I've seen it all before."